 Did anyone ever give you a user’s manual for your checking account?

-Okay, I guess J.D. did with Your Money: The Missing Manual, but I mean this in the proverbial sense.
-There are best practices in managing a checking account, and even if you learned the rules from your parents or through your own hard-won experience (or if you never did), it may be time for a little checking account check-up.
+Probably not.
+There are best practices in managing a checking account, but even if you learned the rules from your parents or through your own hard-won experience (or if you never did), it may be time for a little checking account check-up.

 Why?
 Because some of the rules for checking accounts no longer apply.
 Financial regulation, market conditions and technological developments have all changed some of the ways you should think about managing your checking account.